Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## How do I set up MiSTer for 1080p, shimmer free gameplay?

-Set your device to 1080p60 by editing mister.ini on your SD card.
-Search it for:  video_mode and change it to video_mode=8.
-For shimmer free gaming, you’ll need to use a filter in each core.
-To do this, press your OSD button, flip right, and go to filters and select Interpolation (Sharp).
-If you do not have anything in your filters folder, you can [download Interpolation sharp here](https://raw.githubusercontent.com/MiSTer-devel/Filters_MiSTer/master/Filters/Interpolation%20(Sharp).txt).
-Put it in your ‘filters’ folder and select it and you’re good to go.
+Edit mister.ini on your SD card for 1080p by setting `video_mode=8`.
+You will also need to use a filter in each core, which you can select in the system core menu (press OSD then 'right').
+If you have no filters files, you can [download Interpolation sharp here](https://raw.githubusercontent.com/MiSTer-devel/Filters_MiSTer/master/Filters/Interpolation%20(Sharp).txt) and put it in your `/media/fat/filters/` folder.

 ##  How do I get the scanlines filters on my MiSTer to look good?

 You will need to set the device to integer scaling for best results.
 Set vscale_mode=1 in mister.ini.
 You can play with other settings if you want the scaler to fill the screen, but scanlines won't be "perfect".

 ##  I have a 4k or other higher than 1080p display.
 Does MiSTer support that resolution?
 I'd like to enjoy better video scaling.

 MiSTer can't quite reach 4k.
-You can set your resolution by editing mister.ini on your SD card, video_mode=12 for 1440p or video_mode=13 for 1536p (hardware maximum)
+Edit mister.ini on your SD card to change resolutions, e.g. video_mode=12 for 1440p or video_mode=13 for 1536p (hardware maximum)

 ***